rbisdorff/Digraph3/docSphinx/tutorial.rst

    covered      :  1.000
 >>>

-It is easy to verify now that, for instance, the characteristic vector [-1, -1, +1] satisfies the initial kernel equation system; *a3* gives an initial kernel.
+It is easy to verify now that the characteristic vector [-1, -1, +1] satisfies the initial kernel equation system; *a3* gives an initial kernel.
 Similarly, the characteristic vector [-1, +1, -1] verifies indeed the terminal kernel equation system and hence *a2* gives a terminal kernel.

-We succeeded now in generalizing *Berge*'s kernel equation systems to genuine bipolar-valued digraphs ([BIS-2006a]_).
+We succeeded in generalizing *Berge*'s kernel equation systems to genuine bipolar-valued digraphs ([BIS-2006a]_).
 The constructive proof, found by M. Pirlot, provided by the way the following fixpoint equation

      :math:`T(Y) \; := \; -(Y \circ R) = Y,`